KungumapriyaaMKP/InfosysSpringboard/README.md

 Varshitha here,kungumapriya if u know any other dataset can u suggest kungumapriyaa : sure, when is our next milestone.
-I think tomorrow but not confirmed
+I think tomorrow but not confirmed.can u tell now soo that we can proceed with next steps